philipnewcomer/widget-output-filters/readme.txt

 Stable tag:        1.1
 License:           GPLv2 or later

-Enables developers to filter the output of any WordPress widget.
+A library which enables developers to filter the output of any WordPress widget.

 == Description ==